Jean-Karl Vernay: Sports cars and touring cars

-In 2011 Vernay was the test and reserve driver for Peugeot Sport, testing the Peugeot 908 on several occasions.
+In 2011, Vernay was the test and reserve driver for Peugeot Sport, testing the Peugeot 908 on several occasions.

 In 2012, Vernay won the Porsche Carrera Cup France driving for Sébastien Loeb Racing.
 Vernay won the 24 Hours of Le Mans LMGTE Am class in 2013 while competing for IMSA Performance Matmut, driving a Porsche 997 GT3-RSR.
 He also contested in the full 2013 FIA World Endurance Championship season.
 In 2014, Vernay will drive for Weider Modulo Dome Racing in Super GT GT500 class.

-In 2016, Vernay will drive a W Racing Team Volkswagen Golf at the TCR International Series.
+In 2016, Vernay would drive a W Racing Team Volkswagen Golf at the TCR International Series.

 Racing record

 Career summary

 † As Vernay was a guest driver, he was ineligible for points.